 Buck v.
 Bell: In 1927, Carrie Buck, a poor white woman, was the first person to be sterilized in Virginia under a new law.
 Carrie’s mother had been involuntarily institutionalized for being “feebleminded” and “promiscuous.”
 Carrie was assumed to have inherited these traits, and was sterilized after giving birth.
 This Supreme Court case led to the sterilization of 65,000 Americans with mental illness or developmental disabilities from the 1920s to the ’70s.
 (Justice Oliver Wendell Holmes wrote in reference to Carrie: “Three generations of imbeciles are enough.”)
 The court ruling still stands today.
 [Note: This story was also the subject of a 1994 made-for-TV movie starring Marlee Matlin.]

-From the documentary Fixed to Fail: Buck vs. Bell:
+Excerpt from the documentary Fixed to Fail: Buck vs. Bell:

 Relf v.
 Weinberger: Mary Alice and Minnie Relf, poor African American sisters from Alabama, were sterilized at the ages of 14 and 12.
 Their mother, who was illiterate, had signed an “X” on a piece of paper she believed gave permission for her daughters, who were both mentally disabled, to receive birth control shots.
 In 1974, the Southern Poverty Law Center filed a lawsuit on behalf of the Relf sisters, revealing that 100,000 to 150,000 poor people were being sterilized each year under federally-funded programs.